What is Brachial Neuritis?

 Symptoms of Brachial Neuritis:

-In diagnosing Brachial Neuritis, physicians rely upon a detailed medical history and clinical physical examination, emphasizing the chronological development of symptoms and signs.
-While not required, electromyography and nerve conduction studies (EMG/NCS), magnetic resonance imaging (MRI) of the shoulder, or cerebrospinal fluid (CSF) can support a diagnosis and/or rule out other conditions.
+In diagnosing Brachial Neuritis, physicians rely upon a detailed medical history and clinical physical examination, emphasizing the chronological development of signs and symptoms.
+While not required, electromyography and nerve conduction studies (EMG/NCS), magnetic resonance imaging (MRI) of the shoulder, or cerebrospinal fluid (CSF) analysis can support a diagnosis and/or rule out other conditions.

 Sometimes however, with an atypical presentation or if the treating physician is unfamiliar with the condition, Brachial Neuritis can be misdiagnosed, leading to unnecessary treatments.
 Cervical spine disease, rotator cuff disease, and entrapment neuropathies can occasionally be mistaken for Brachial Neuritis.